Vulvar cancer: Prognosis

-Overall, five-year survival rates for vulvar cancer are around 78% but may be affected by individual factors including cancer stage, cancer type, patient age and general medical health.
+Overall, five-year survival rates for vulvar cancer are around 78% but may be affected by individual factors including cancer stage, cancer type, patient age, and general medical health.
 Five-year survival is greater than 90% for patients with stage I lesions but decreases to 20% when pelvic lymph nodes are involved.
 Lymph node involvement is the most important predictor of prognosis.

-Prognosis depends on the stage of cancer, which refers the amount and spread of cancer in the body.
+Prognosis depends on the stage of cancer, which refers to the amount and spread of cancer in the body.
 The stages are broken into four categories.
-Stage one also called "localized" and is when the cancer is limited to one part of the body.
+Stage one, also called "localized," is when the cancer is limited to one part of the body.
 This has the highest survival rate of 59%.
-When the cancer starts to spread this is referred to "distant" or "regional", this stage usually involves the cancer being spread to the lymph nodes.
+When the cancer starts to spread, this is referred to as "distant" or "regional"; this stage usually involves the cancer spreading to the lymph nodes.
 This survival rate is 29%.
-The third stage is when the cancer has metastasized and spread throughout the body, this is the lowest survival rate of 6%.
-When vulvar cancer is caught early that is when the survival rate is at its highest.
+The third stage is when the cancer has metastasized and spread throughout the body, which is the lowest survival rate of 6%.
+When vulvar cancer is caught early, the survival rate is at its highest.

 Epidemiology

 Vulvar cancer newly affected about 44,200 people and resulted in 15,200 deaths globally in 2018.

-Vulvar cancer can be split up into two types.
+Vulvar cancer can be split into two types.
 One starts as an infection by human papillomavirus, which leads to vulvar intraepithelial neoplasia (VIN) and potentially on to vulvar cancer.
 This is most common in younger women, predominantly under the age of 40.
 The second type is vulvar non-neoplastic epithelial disorders (VNED).
-This is most common in older women, due to the increased risk for developing cellular atypia which in turn leads to cancer.
+This is most common in older women, due to the increased risk for developing cellular atypia, which in turn leads to cancer.

 United Kingdom

-Vulvar cancer causes less than 1% of all cancer cases and deaths but around 6% of all gynecologic cancers diagnosed in the UK.
+Vulvar cancer causes less than 1% of all cancer cases and deaths, but around 6% of all gynecologic cancers diagnosed in the UK.
 Around 1,200 women were diagnosed with the disease in 2011, and 400 women died in 2012.
-In the United Kingdom 7 out of 10 vulval cancer patients have major surgical resection as part of their cancer treatment.
+In the United Kingdom, 7 out of 10 vulval cancer patients have major surgical resection as part of their cancer treatment.
 22% of patients use radiotherapy and only 7% use chemotherapy as a treatment plan.
-There are very high survival rates, patients diagnosed with vulvar cancer have an 82% of living more than one year, a 64% chance of living at least 5 years and a 53% chance of living ten or more years.
-The rate of survival increases dependent on age of patient and the stage the cancer was found in.
+There are very high survival rates; patients diagnosed with vulvar cancer have an 82% of living more than one year, a 64% chance of living at least five years, and a 53% chance of living ten or more years.
+The rate of survival increases depending on the age of the patient and the stage of the cancer.